What Is the Most Expensive Wine in the World? A Look at the Top 9 Bottles.

 Chateau Cheval Blanc St. Emilion

 A bottle of this Saint Emilion of this 1947 vintage wine was sold for 192000 GBP.
-Normal vintage wine from the Chateau Cheval Blanc can be found below 1000 USD but you need to wait until you can drink them.
+Normal vintage wine from the Chateau Cheval Blanc cellar can be found below 1000 USD but every wine connoisseur needs to wait until he or she can drink them.

 The result?
 Somehow, a technically flawed wine with a taste like no other.
-Due to the bizarre circumstances leading to its creation, this is a wine with a flavor that will never be replicated.
+Due to the bizarre circumstances leading to its creation, this is a rare wine, with a flavor that will never be replicated.

 Mouton Rothschild